 Cascade Brewery is a good one as well.

 There are just a few ideas i guess to work from.
-Just letting you know all are these are from travel from the Hobart area. about 7 years ago
+Just letting you know all are these are from travel from the Hobart area. over 7 years ago

 All of the above are great suggestions.
 If you had more time you could go to Strahan and go on the Gordon River Cruise, or head for Cradle Mountain.
 There's also Bruny Island, which makes for a good day trip to see the "Neck", the lighthouse at Cape Bruny and buy some of the local gourmet foods.